 This recipe starts with what is called a poolish, or basically a yeast starter that you will prepare the night before.
 Basically you mix your yeast, part of your flour with a bit of water.
 Easy peasy.
 Dust off your jeans and walk away.

-If you’re new to baking with yeast then check out my Yeast 101 post and be sure to download my Baking with Yeast Cheatsheet.
+If you’re new to baking with yeast, give my Ultimate Guide To Baking Homemade Bread Recipes a read, be sure to check out my Yeast 101 post and don’t forget to download my Baking with Yeast Cheatsheet.
+Before you know it you’re going to be all #breadninja and posting those bread recipes on Instagram.

 Then the next day, you will combine the rest of your ingredients with the poolish starter.
 You can do this in your stand mixer with your dough hook attachment, by hand or in a bread machine.
 My preference is with my stand mixer, because it makes quick work of otherwise a tiring arm workout!